2017 New Jersey general election: What you need to know

-With Chris Christie's eight years in the governor's office drawing to an unceremonial close, New Jersey voters will elect his successor in the general election on Tuesday, Nov.
-7.
+With Chris Christie's eight years in the governor's office drawing to an unceremonial close, New Jersey voters will elect his successor in Tuesday's general election.

 Also on the ballot: a host of state Senate and General Assembly races, and two statewide questions.